kreincke/harmonyli.ly/README.md

 ## Coming Features:

-* The deeply embedded icore function \has should be redesigned to use the overlay technique.
+* The deeply embedded core function should be redesigned to use the overlay technique.
   This will be implemented as soon as LilyPond 2.19 or 2.20 is officially released and integrated into the standard Linux distributions.
-* We need a function / method to indicate that a tone of a chord is NOT used
+* harmonyli.ly should offer a function / method to indicate that a tone of a chord is NOT used